CraicOverflow89/AOM-Random-Maps/readme.md

 ### Installation

-Scripts should be installed into the `/rm2/versionX/` directory (where X is your latest version).
+Scripts for any random maps that you want to try (both the `xml` and `xs` files) should be installed into the `/rm2/versionX/` directory (where X is your latest version).

+The `cof89_lib.xs` file is a library that is used by all random maps and should also be installed into the same location.

 ### Notes on XS